 ‘To save rooting for hair clips, nail cutters and similar items, you could purchase a magnetic strip to stick on the inside of a cupboard door so that all those essential health and beauty tools are easy to find’, advises Richard Roberts, director at Sanctuary Bathrooms.

 7. Factor in aesthetics

-If you’re working with open shelving under your sink, you’ll need to factor in aesthetics as well as functionality to avoid your bathroom feeling – and looking – cluttered.
+If you’re working with open shelving under your sink, you’ll need to factor in aesthetics as well as functionality to avoid your bathroom feeling – and looking – cluttered in the same you do when you’re organizing a bathroom countertop.
 Think of ways you can combine storage and style; stacks of washcloths or towels and groups of good-looking toiletries, for example.

 For smaller items such as cotton balls, soaps, bath bombs etc, ‘remove packaging where you can and decant into jars or clear containers with their own labels – it looks beautiful, will help keep the space orderly and is incredibly satisfying,’ advises Trinity Owhe, design expert at Victorian Plumbing.

 One of the main challenges when organizing under a bathroom sink is that the space is often open, with limited or no shelving.
 While fitting bespoke shelving is an option (particularly if you’re working around pipes), shelf risers offer a less costly alternative and make good use of vertical space.
 Position them to the back of the cabinet with products lined up on top, then use the cubby hole underneath to store duplicates or less-used items.